 Now that you’ve established the need to document your content marketing strategy, you might be wondering what kind of content will actually be useful to potential and current customers?
+The truth is that the most relevant and consistent content will serve ALL customers, not just new ones.
 If your content doesn’t fulfill a need for your audience, the less likely they are to open it or share it.
 Here’s how your business can create useful content that will help your business reach its desired objectives:

 - Create relevant content for your intended audience(s) to share with others

-- Share your content across multiple social platforms
+- Share your content across multiple social media platforms

 - Incorporate multimedia (images, video, infographics) to engage users